 States have varying rules regarding prenuptial agreements.
 This article will explain Michigan's definition of a prenuptial agreement, what it may include, and what makes the agreement enforceable.

-A prenuptial agreement, also termed an "antenuptial agreement" in Michigan, is a contract that lets prospective spouses agree how specific issues will be decided if they divorce, such as property division and alimony.
+A prenuptial agreement, also termed an "antenuptial agreement" in Michigan, is a contract that lets prospective spouses agree how certain issues will be decided if and when they divorce, such as property division and alimony.

 Any couple that wants to predetermine how they will divide the marital estate if they divorce, should consider getting a prenup.
 You don't have to have a lot of money or assets for a prenuptial agreement to make sense; the contract can also determine how you divide your future assets.